 This morning, Assemblyman Jon Bramnick sent us a video that included a stark portrayal of the situation at the Springfield MVC.
-He stood in front of huge lines and called out the Murphy administration to fix it noting that in person voting was far less dangerous than the situation at MVC offices throughout the state.
+He stood in front of huge lines and called out the Murphy administration to fix it, saying that in person voting was far less dangerous than the situation at MVC offices throughout the state.

-I’m not sure what allowed me to believe that the whole MVC post-COVID-19 shut down mess had been fixed.
-I suppose it was the fact that people stopped calling to complain about it.
+I’m not sure what allowed me to believe that the whole MVC post-COVID-19-shutdown mess had been fixed.
+I suppose it was the fact that people stopped calling our New Jersey 101.5 Dennis & Judi show to complain about it.
 That’s what happens in New Jersey.
 We get used to messed up things and then they all of a sudden become just part of life here.
 So the Springfield situation surprised us.